 (9) Once you are satisfied with the arrangement of the letters, select the rectangle only and go to Transform>Contour Object.
 Create a second rectangle outset from the first.
-Make sure the Group Objects box is checked in this window before clicking on the Select tool icon on the Tools toolbar.
+Make sure the Group Objects box is NOT checked in this window before clicking on the Select tool icon on the Tools toolbar.

-- (10) Click on the outer rectangle (both will be selected because they are grouped) and click on the Weld Tools (Tools toolbar) and use the third tool (XOR Weld) to transform the two rectangles into a frame.
-In Outline Mode you will not see a difference, however in Fill mode; you will see that a frame has been created. - (11) Use Ctrl-A to select the frame and all letters.
+- (10) Click on the inner rectangle, then hold down the Shift key and click on the outer rectangle.
+Then click on the Weld Tools (Tools toolbar) and use the third tool (XOR Weld) to transform the two rectangles into a frame.
+In Outline Mode you will not see a difference however, in Fill Mode, you will see that a frame has been created. - (11) Use Ctrl-A to select the frame and all letters.
 Click on the Weld tools (Tools toolbar) and choose the Basic Weld tool (first icon the left).
 The overlapping lines will vanish and your welded title/frame is ready to cut.